 Tooth Brushing Made Easy

-For truly clean teeth, dentists recommend that you brush for at least two minutes -- not 15 or 30 seconds -- two whole minutes.
+For the best way to clean teeth, dentists recommend that you brush for at least two minutes -- not 15 or 30 seconds -- two whole minutes.
 An easy way to make sure you're brushing long enough is to buy an electric toothbrush with a built-in timer.
 There are also children's toothbrushes that light up when it's time for your child to stop brushing.
 However you time it, don't skimp on the length of time you brush -- the two minutes are vital!

 Don't forget to floss!
 Brushing and flossing is like peanut butter and jelly -- when you think of one you can't help but think of the other.
 It may seem tedious, but flossing every day is one of the best things you can do for your oral health.